data2health/contributor-attribution-model/docs/source/introduction.rst

 A Data Example
 @@@@@@@@@@@@@@

 The example below shows contribution metadata from `this variant interpretation record <https://civicdb.org/api/assertions/10>`_ in the `CIViC Knowledgebase <http://civicdb.org>`_, structured according to the CAM specification.
 The record includes details of contributions made by four agents during the life-cycle of this curated record.
-The simple example below captures just one of these contributions, but the `complete example here <https://github.com/data2health/contributor-attribution-model/blob/master/examples/civic_aid10_example.yaml>`_ shows all four.
-Additional data examples can be found as part of the :ref:`Implementation Guide <implementation-guide>`.
+The example below captures just one of these contributions, but the `complete example here <https://github.com/data2health/contributor-attribution-model/blob/master/examples/civic_aid10_example.yaml>`_ describes all four of them.
+Additional data examples are provided as part of the :ref:`Implementation Guide <implementation-guide>`.

 ::